PXI-2575 Specifications

 7 Relays are field replaceable.
 Refer to NI Switches Help for more information about replacing a failed relay.

-8 The PXI-2575 can recognize trigger pulse widths less than 150 ns if you disable digital filtering.
+8 The PXI-2575 recognizes trigger pulse widths less than 150 ns if digital filtering is disabled.
 For information about disabling digital filtering, refer to the NI Switches Help.

 9 Some versions of the PXI-2575 are built with silver, gold covered.
 Contact NI for more details on specific versions.